 Beyond smoking, some people use cannabis by vaping or consuming edibles, which are foods that contain the drug.

-These forms of marijuana do not contain the harmful substances in tobacco, but the CDC say that they are still not safe to use.
+These forms of marijuana do not contain the harmful substances in tobacco, but the

 These products contain active THC and other chemicals, and the medical community has yet to determine their effects on a fetus.

 The CDC, NIDA, and the American College of Obstetricians and Gynecologists do not recommend using marijuana during pregnancy.

 While some studies have concluded that marijuana has no effects on a fetus, other studies have linked prenatal use with low birth weight and an increased risk of stillbirth.
 Therefore, doctors recommend avoiding it altogether.